 Colorectal cancer defined

-Colorectal cancer starts either in your colon or your rectum, both of which are parts of the large intestine.
+Colorectal cancer starts in either your colon or your rectum, both of which are parts of the large intestine.
 Most of these cancers start out as polyps, or growths on the inner lining of your colon or rectum.
 “Some types of polyps can turn cancerous, but not all polyps become cancer,” says David Liska, M.D., a colorectal surgeon at the Cleveland Clinic.